 As a means of ensuring best practice, the Council has an established Audit Committee to oversee the workings of the corporate governance arrangements of the Council and to report to Council on these and related financial probity issues.
 The Audit Committee operates in accordance with CIPFA's "Audit Committees - Practical Guidance for Local Authorities (2013)".
 This is supplemented by the Council's Standards Committee, established under the Act to be responsible for conduct issues relating to elected Members.
+The Council was due to complete an effectiveness review of the Audit Committee in March 2019, but this exercise has been postponed due to the Covid-19 pandemic

-The Council has a duty to comply with the key principles contained within the 2010 CIPFA statement of the 'Role of the Head of Internal Audit' and during 2018/19 the Council continued to comply with 5 key principles of the CIPFA statement.
+The Council has a duty to comply with the key principles contained within the 2010 CIPFA statement of the 'Role of the Head of Internal Audit' and during 2019/20 the Council continued to comply with 5 key principles of the CIPFA statement.